Cúcuta: Health

 El Hospital Universitario Erasmo Meoz, main medical center of the city.

 Law 100 of 1993 is the law governing Health in Colombia, which is regulated by the Ministry of Social Protection.
-In Cucuta and North Santander, health is administered by the Municipal Institute of Health (IMSALUD) and the local Department of Health, respectively.
-Entities such as the Colombian Red Cross, Colombian Civil Defense (for emergencies, calamities, and natural disasters) and the Colombian Family Welfare Institute (ICBF), are part of the social protection system.
+In Cúcuta and North Santander, health is administered by the Municipal Institute of Health (IMSALUD) and the local Department of Health, respectively.
+Entities such as the Colombian Red Cross, Colombian Civil Defense (for emergencies, calamities, and natural disasters), and the Colombian Family Welfare Institute (ICBF), are part of the social protection system.

-The city has the following public health institutions (or State Social Enterprises, ESE): ESE Erasmus University Hospital Meoz, the ESE Francisco de Paula Santander (Clinical Social Security), the ESE CardioNeuroPulmonar Rehabilitation Center, the ESE Hospital of Los Patios, and ESE Hospital of Villa del Rosario.
+The city has the following public health institutions (or State Social Enterprises, ESE): the ESE Erasmo Meoz University Hospital, the ESE Francisco de Paula Santander (Clinical Social Security), the ESE CardioNeuroPulmonar Rehabilitation Center, the ESE Hospital of Los Patios, and ESE Hospital of Villa del Rosario.
 Private health centers include: San Jose Clinic, the North Clinic, Clinica Santa Ana, Lions Clinic, the Samaritan Clinic, and Profamilia (sexual and reproductive health).

 The aforementioned entities are part of the network of institutions providing services to health attached to the Ministry of Health and the Ministry of Municipal Health Department.
-The Erasmus Hospital Meoz holds fourth-level scale and specializes in performing highly complex surgeries, such as transplants and reimplantations.
-Additionally, it offers healthcare services distributed in the different districts of the city, which deal with varying degrees of complexity.
-The city has a large number of health-promoting entities (SPE's), such as Colsanitas, SaludCoop, Cafesalud, etc.
+The Erasmo Meoz hospital is a fourth-level institution and specializes in performing highly complex surgeries, such as transplants and reimplantations.
+It also offers healthcare services in the different districts of the city.
+The city has numerous health-promoting entities (Entidades Promotoras de Salud, EPS), such as Colsanitas, SaludCoop, and Cafesalud.